BaptisteRoseau/BestPractices/topics/code.md

 ### CODD004 - Public Documentation

 Public documentation is by far the most important.
 Being public, it reflects the quality of your product, regardless of the code.

+Some tools can automatically generate documentation for the class diagram of the explanation of the module from code documentation.
+For example, this is how Rust crates documentation is generated.
+If such a tool exists for your tech stack, use it.

+### CODD005 - API Specifications

+API specifications, whether they are public or private should be generated through automated tooling based on the API code.
+For example:

+- REST API: Create an OpenAPI JSON, make it available to the public and generate your web API documentation with it.
+It helps with consistency between documentation and the actual API.
+- GraphQL: Usually uses a schema file, use it to generate the documentation.
+- gRPC: Usually, a `.proto` file is used to generate the API.
+You can use the same file to generate your API documentation.

 Next: [API](./api.md)